github/docs/content/codespaces/codespaces-reference/security-in-github-codespaces.md

 **Privately forwarded ports**: Are accessible on the internet, but only the codespace creator can access them, after authenticating to {% data variables.product.product_name %}.

-**Publicly forwarded portshin you witr organization**: Are accessible on the internet, but only to members of the same organization as the codespace, after authenticating to {% data variables.product.product_name %}.
+**Publicly forwarded ports within your organization**: Are accessible on the internet, but only to members of the same organization as the codespace, after authenticating to {% data variables.product.product_name %}.

 **Publicly forwarded ports**: Are accessible on the internet, and anyone on the internet can access them.
 No authentication is needed to access public forwarded ports.